 Hilton Hotels and Resorts also recently updated its “Do Not Disturb” policy, according to hotel industry website LoyaltyLobby, and the company is encouraging hotel employees to report any “suspicious” behavior.

-- Guests refusing room cleaning for extended period of time.
+• Guests refusing room cleaning for an extended period of time.

 How Far Is Too Far?

 The intersection of privacy and security is a hot-button issue roiling the hospitality industry.
 How far is too far when it comes to beefing up security procedures?
-We asked several meetings and hospitality industry professionals what they thought, and monitored the social media storm on Twitter, Facebook and LinkedIn.
+We asked several meetings and hospitality industry professionals what they thought.
+Following are some of their reactions: